-Leave/Vacation Options: During the enrollment/re-registration process, Families must select either a two (2) or four (4) week leave/vacation fee option for each child enrolled in a CDC program ONLY.
+Leave/Vacation Options: During the enrollment/re-registration process, Families must select either a two or four week leave/vacation fee option for each child enrolled in a CDC program ONLY.
 Vacation must be taken in a minimum increment of five consecutive workdays.
 The vacation option chosen must be used during the registration year and unused vacation weeks cannot be carried over into the next year.
-Families who opt for 4 weeks of leave/vacation pay a higher monthly fee than Families who chose the 2 weeks fee option; however, the total amount paid for child care over the year is the same amount Families must provide a two week advance, written notice prior to taking leave/vacation.
+Families who opt for four weeks of leave/vacation pay a higher monthly fee than Families who chose the two weeks fee option; however, the total amount paid for child care over the year is the same amount Families must provide a two week advance, written notice prior to taking leave/vacation.

-Withdrawal/Out-processing: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
+Withdrawal/Out-processing: Parents are required to provide a 30-day termination/disenrollment notice to withdraw from full day or before/after school care program.
 This notice should be given to the center director, assistant director or clerical staff.
-Failure to submit written notification will result in on-going assessment of fees.
-The other available option is for parents to use the two week leave in lieu of the two week notice of withdrawal.

-A one-time ten percent reduction may be applied to the final payment for full day, and before/after school care programs when a 30 day notification for withdrawal/disenrollment from a program is provided.
-This reduction is not applied to Families transitioning to other on post CYS programs (e.g. transitioning from CDC to SAC, etc.).
+Patrons who fail to provide a 30-day termination/disenrollment notice will be charged the applicable fees.
+Patrons who provide more than 30 days termination/disenrollment notice are eligible to receive a withdrawal discount of ten (10) percent.
+The one-time reduction may be applied to the final (last full billing cycle) payment for full day and before/after school care program.
+This reduction is not applied to Families transitioning to other on post CYS programs (e.g. transitioning from CDC to SAC, etc.), Families being supplanted, and DoD contractors and specified space available patrons.

 Absenteeism: No credits or refunds are issued for child/youth absenteeism due to: (a) regular childhood illnesses or injuries (two weeks or less) (b) CYS program closures due to inclement weather, staff training or special installation circumstances determined by the Garrison Commander (GC), (c) withdrawal except in situations approved by the CYS Coordinator where the child/youth has not started the class and for (d) unused leave/vacation.
-Sponsors requesting refunds for circumstances outside the scope of this policy must submit their justification in writing through the program director to the Garrison Commander.
+Sponsors requesting refunds for circumstances outside the scope of this policy must submit their justification in writing through the program director to the GC.

-Refunds: Refunds are authorized for: (a) program closures for repair or renovation when an alternate care setting is not provided (b) unexpected prolonged child absence due to Family emergency or extended illnesses (over 2 weeks with Garrison Commander's approval) (c) withdrawal from a regularly scheduled child care programs upon receipt of PCS orders and (d) withdrawal from a Youth Sport (occurring before midseason of the sport).
+Refunds: Refunds are authorized for: (a) program closures for repair or renovation when an alternate care setting is not provided (b) unexpected prolonged child absence due to Family emergency or extended illnesses (over two weeks with Garrison Commander's approval) withdrawal from a regularly scheduled child care programs upon receipt of PCS orders and withdrawal from a Youth Sport (occurring before midseason of the sport).
 Forms are available at Parent Central Services or at your program facility.

-Refunds are not authorized for: (a) child absences two weeks or less, (b) CYS short term program closures due to inclement weather (3 days or less), (c) withdrawal from a SKIESUnlimited instructional class, (d) Unused leave/vacation credit, (e) staff training (no more than 2 days per year provided patrons are provided with advanced notification and alternate options for child care when needed) or (f) special installation circumstance as determined by the Garrison Commander
+Refunds are not authorized for: (a) child absences two weeks or less, (b) CYS short term program closures due to inclement weather (three days or less), (c) withdrawal from a SKIESUnlimited instructional class, (d) Unused leave/vacation credit, (e) staff training (no more than two days per year provided patrons are provided with advanced notification and alternate options for child care when needed) or (f) special installation circumstance as determined by the Garrison Commander.